 The EOWC supplies drinking water to East Orange and also has a contract to supply drinking water to South Orange.
 The water is pumped from well fields in eastern Morris and western Essex counties through a pumping station in Millburn to two reservoirs, from which water is distributed to customers.
 The utility blends water from its various wells at its treatment plant before water is distributed to customers.
 The EOWC has encountered problems with elevated levels of PERC in several wells.

 The Village of South Orange has previously filed suit against the EOWC.
 At that time, residents were cautioned by state officials that prolonged bathing was not recommended.
 The litigation is ongoing, as Torpey noted.

 "For more than two years our counsel for South Orange have been engaged in an effort to persuade the East Orange Water Commission (EOWC) to address contamination in water sold to the residents of South Orange," said Torpey.

 "It is unfortunate that the management of EOWC has refused to deal with the condition of its water supply and now must respond to a criminal indictment, even though we wish, and believe, this could've been solved long ago had EOWC properly stepped up and addresses their problems," he said.

 South Orange residents have been vocal in their concern about water safety.
 Nearly two years ago, in April, 2011, residents reported worries about water safety and what they perceived as lack of information.
-At that time, Mansmann said of the water, "There is no contamination,” said Mansmann.
+"There is no contamination,” said Mansmann.
 “The health, welfare and safety of residents is paramount,” he said.
 “The water from EOWC is the cleanest water in the state of New Jersey.”

 South Orange Trustee Michael Goldberg said, "It's unfortunate that it took two years and thousands of dollars in legal fees to get to this point, but I am glad to see that the state has finally taken action.
 However, the question still remains of what will be done to actually rectify the problem."